-So this is a slightly different blog post to my usual but I recently bought my first Louis Vuitton bag for my birthday (and my first ever designer bag), and I wanted to share my experience which may help some of my readers who are considering a purchase like this.
+So this is a slightly different blog post to my usual but I recently bought my first Louis Vuitton bag for my birthday and I wanted to share my experience which may help some of my readers who are considering a purchase like this.

 [If you want to skip this and go straight to the unboxing/first impressions of the bag check it out here]

 Let me give you a bit of background first.
 With the exception of luxury skincare and makeup (although I still love my more affordable products), I have never paid attention to designer brands and luxury goods before and don’t follow fashion or trends.
 I’m not a brand snob; I’m happy with affordable and good quality products when it comes to clothes, bags, shoes etc, whatever the brand may be.
 For me what’s always been more important is whether I like the look of something, it’s comfortable and is good quality for the price.
 If I feel I won’t get a lot of use out of something or it’s not durable/made to last, I won’t pay a lot of money for it.

 I think it was over a year ago now when I first saw a video of the Louis Vuitton Speedy Bandoulière in 25 damier ebene on a youtuber’s beauty channel that I was subscribed to, and just fell in love with it.
 I’m usually oblivious and walk around blind half the time so I really don’t notice people’s bags when I’m out and about; this was literally the first time I took notice of a Louis Vuitton bag and I just couldn’t get it out of my head.
 At the time, I didn’t even entertain the thought of buying it because I just thought that price was ridiculous and couldn’t fathom dropping all that cash on a single bag.
 So I just looked online and watched videos of unboxings now and again, and that was enough for me.